Geneva Walking Tour

 Ending point: Chemin du 23-Août

 Cost: This is a pay-what-you-feel experience.
-Recommended price between 15 and 30 CHF.
+Recommended price between 15 and 30 CHF (feel free to adapt to your budget!)

 Accessibility: The route involves approximately 2km of walking with some cobblestone streets and slopes.
 Please contact us for accessibility accommodations.